Protocol for unambiguous quantum state discrimination using quantum coherence: UQSD with coherence

-Note that although we have employed the coherence measure defined by the Wigner-Yanase skew information which is a particular version of general quantum Fisher information (QFI), we can quantify coherence with any version of QFI since all versions of QFI yield the same value for pure states.
-This opens up the avenue to quantify the generated coherence via parameter estimation in quantum metrology \cite{Girolami, Luo4}.

-Another important observation here is that coherence is always generated except when the quantum states to be discriminated are mutually orthogonal (see Fig. \ref{fig:1}).
-This means that this unitary transformation works to convert non-orthogonality on the original system into coherence on the auxiliary system, and coherence can be consumed for discrimination of nonorthogonal states (see Ref. \cite{note2}).
+The joint unitary thus converts nonorthogonality on the original system $S$ into coherence on the auxiliary system $A$, and this coherence can be consumed for the discrimination of nonorthogonal states (see Ref. \cite{note2}).

-First, from the point of view of each $i$, not the mean of coherence, Eqs. (\ref{eq:success probability}) and (\ref{eq:mean value}) provide us with a heretical relationship between the probability of success $1-|\alpha_i|^2$ and the generated coherence $|\alpha_i|^2\big(1- |\alpha_i|^2\big)$ for each $i$ (see Fig. \ref{fig:fig-2}).
+Also from the point of view of each $i$, not the mean of coherence, Eqs. (\ref{eq:mean value}) and (\ref{eq:success probability}) provide us with a heretical relationship between the probability of success $1-|\alpha_i|^2$ and the generated coherence $|\alpha_i|^2\big(1- |\alpha_i|^2\big)$ for each $i$ (see Fig. \ref{fig:fig-2}).